bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Configuring Plot Tools
 ======================

-Bokeh comes with a number of interactive tools.
-There are three categories of tool
-interactions:

-* Gestures:
+Bokeh comes with a number of interactive tools that can be used to report information, to change plot parameters such as zoom level or range extents, or to add, edit, or delete glyphs.
+Tools can be grouped into four basic
+categories:

+Gestures
+    These are tools that respond to single gestures, such as a pan movement.
+    The types of gesture tools are:

     - :ref:`userguide_tools_pandrag`
     - :ref:`userguide_tools_clicktap`
     - :ref:`userguide_tools_scrollpinch`

-* :ref:`userguide_tools_actions`
-* :ref:`userguide_tools_inspectors`
-* :ref:`userguide_tools_edit`

     For each type of gesture, one tool can be active at any given time, and the active tool is indicated on the toolbar by a highlight next to to the tool icon.

+:ref:`userguide_tools_actions`
-Actions are immediate or modal operations that are only activated when their button in the toolbar is pressed.
-Inspectors are passive tools that report information or annotate the plot in some way.
+    These  are immediate or modal operations that are only activated when their button in the toolbar is pressed, such as the ``ResetTool``.

+:ref:`userguide_tools_inspectors`
+    These are passive tools that report information or annotate plots in some way, such as the ``HoverTool`` or ``CrosshairTool``.

+:ref:`userguide_tools_edit`
+    These are sophisticated multi-gesture tools that can add, delete, or modify glyphs on a plot.
+Since they may respond to several gestures at once, an edit tool will potentially deactivate multiple single-gesture tools at once when it is activated.

+In addition to information about all the individual tools, this chapter describes how the toolbar may be configured.

 .. _userguide_tools_toolbar: